-[Please welcome fellow blogger, Even Steven, to the site to tell ya all about how to pay off student loans while I’m out on vacation :) I got a note from him before I left that he just paid off his entire student loan debt (woo!) and he wanted to announce it here on this blog and share how he did it.
+[Please welcome fellow blogger, Steven aka Even Steven Money, to the site to tell ya all about how to pay off student loans while I’m out on vacation :) I got a note from him before I left that he just paid off his entire student loan debt (woo!) and he wanted to announce it here on this blog and share how he did it.
 I hope this motivates you to kill yours off quicker too!
 Remember that debt is only a phase!]

 It has been close to 10 years, and today is the day I declare to the world that I paid off every single penny of my student loans.

 Paying off your student loans in 10 years doesn’t sound that impressive, but paying off $46,500 (the national average salary) in 2 years and 3 months might change your mind.

 Some of the success stories that we read in the big publications start out with a kid graduating college and paying off debt immediately, but my story is different.
 And chances are, my story is just like yours:

 - You have struggled to pay off your student loans

 - You don’t pay them off right away because they are too big

 - You don’t make enough money